 Type B cables are an improved version of Type A cable.
 Instead of 19 pins, Type B cables have 29 pins.

 This gives them much more bandwidth, making them useful for very high resolution displays.

 3. Type C

-Due to its similarity, a Type C cable can be used as a replacement for a Type A cable with the use of a converter.
+Because of its similarity, we can use a Type C cable as a replacement for a Type A cable with the use of a converter.

 4. Type D

 HDMI cables of this type are specifically for HDMI 1.4 compliant devices.
 They have 19 pins, but they are much smaller than Type A or even Type C cables.

 5. Category 1

 I certify category 1 cables to operate at 74.5 MHz.
 While cables that are not labeled Category 1 HDMI cables can actually operate at this speed, or even faster, there is no guarantee that they will.
 As it has not officially tested them as reliably as certified cables.